 - 1. Take an account of the bullied and REALLY LISTEN.
 The circumstances of bullying are not especially important but the effects are.
 Note down the Feelings and allow the bullied to express these at length.
-Pictures and writing may be helpful strategies.

-- I understand that things aren't going too well for you at the moment and I wanted us to have an opportunity to talk about how you are feeling.
+Pictures and writing may be helpful strategies. - I understand that things aren't going too well for you at the moment and I wanted us to have an opportunity to talk about how you are feeling.

-- Do you want to tell me more?

-- What are your feelings about this?

-- How are you feeling about all this?

-- I can understand how angry you must be. - How are you coping? - Is there anything else you'd like to say? - I know it's been difficult for you to share that with me and I'm really pleased that you have been able to. - 2.
-The next step is to convene a meeting with the perpetrator(s), about 6-8 in a group at the most.
-One or two of these should be the chief instigators and the others should include observers or those who collude by failing to intervene. - 3.
-Explain to the group that there is a problem for Jo and recount her story so that her distress is described. - I've asked to meet with you all because I'm particularly concerned about Jo.
+- Do you want to tell me more? - What are your feelings about this? - How are you feeling about all this? - I can understand how angry you must be. - How are you coping? - Is there anything else you'd like to say? - I know it's been difficult for you to share that with me and I'm really pleased that you have been able to. - 2.
+The next step is to convene a meeting with the ringleader(s), about 6-8 in a group at the most.
+One or two of these should be the chief instigators and the others should include observers or those who collude by failing to intervene.
+The potential roles within bullying scenarios can be: - > Target or victim - > Ringleader or perpetrator - > Reinforcer supporting the ringleader - > Defender supporting the target - > Assistant further support for either target or ringleader, mainly ringleader - > Bystander those who may 'see' or have knowledge of incidents but do not act - 3.
+Explain to the group that there is a problem for 'Jo' and recount their story so that their distress is described. - I've asked to meet with you all because I'm particularly concerned about Jo.
 From what I understand of the situation, Jo is feeling really upset.
-She is afraid of going into the playground. - 4.
+They are afraid of going into the playground. - 4.
 The important thing to remember is NOT TO ATTRIBUTE BLAME but to state that members of the group are responsible and can do something about it. - I know that members of this group are responsible for some of what Jo is feeling and I also know that you can do something about it.
 I want us to find ways of making things better for Jo. - 5.
 The next step is to ask all the group members if they can make some suggestions about the way in which they might help.
 List all the ideas and LEAVE IT THERE.
 It's really important not to go on to extract a promise of improved behaviour. - I wonder if you can think of some strategies to help solve this situation. - Feels like a hard thing to have said.
 I'm really pleased that you've been brave enough to share this.

-Once strategies are out I'm wondering how you can do that?
+Once strategies are out ......
+I'm wondering how you can do that?

-- 6. This step needs to end by arranging a meeting with each group member individually in about a week to find out how things are going. - I'm really pleased with the way you have all worked through this situation and all the ideas that you have come up with.
+6. This step needs to end by arranging a meeting with each group member individually in about a week to find out how things are going.

+- I'm really pleased with the way you have all worked through this situation and all the ideas that you have come up with.
 What I'd like to do is to meet with each of you individually in about a week to find out how things are going. - 7.
 Throughout this process your belief that the young people involved are not 'bad' and are capable of kind behaviour and can help others needs to be conveyed.